A Veterinary Surgical Team That Is State-of-the-Heart

 - Surgeries requiring specialized equipment.
 Veterinary Specialists of the Rockies is equipped with state-of-the-art equipment and specially trained veterinary staff to provide the best care possible.
 This includes the latest technology for orthopedic and soft tissue surgeries and endoscopy equipment required for minimally invasive surgery.

 - Uncommon surgeries.
 Dr. DeSandre-Robinson has experience in academic hospitals and large multi-specialty hospitals which allows her to draw on previous experiences with uncommon or rare surgical cases.

 If your veterinarian recommends that your pet see a board-certified veterinary surgical specialist, you can be assured that our entire team will welcome your pet and your family and treat you like members of our family.
 We also commit to clear communication with you and your veterinarian during the surgical and recovery process, so you can feel confident in the care your pet is receiving.

 Minimally Invasive Surgery for a Pet Can Offer Quicker Recovery

 The veterinary surgeon and support staff at Veterinary Specialists of the Rockies work hard to treat your pet’s health concerns as painlessly as possible.
 In cases where surgery is required, we look for options such as minimally invasive surgery (MIS) which can reduce discomfort and speed recovery time for your pet.

 Just like for humans, minimally invasive surgery in pets replaces the more traditional surgical method of creating a larger, open incision.
-Instead, surgical instruments are inserted through a small tube-like device, and the veterinary surgery is performed with the guidance of a video camera or scope.
+Instead, surgical instruments are inserted through natural openings or through a small tube-like device, and the veterinary surgery is performed with the guidance of a video camera or scope.

 - Abdominal cryptorchid neuter (removal of testicles retained in the abdominal cavity)